90thetecafe/GeneAtlas/README.md

 ---

 **Implementation Approach**

+GeneAtlas will operate under strict ethical guidelines, legal frameworks, and citizen consent mechanisms.
+All sensitive applications (such as family planning and trait prediction) will be voluntary, transparent, and subject to independent ethical oversight.

 - **Phase 1**: Secure BioVault infrastructure + basic applications
 - **Phase 2**: Advanced AI models and phenotype reconstruction